RightsandWrongsgit/ARMTEC/modules/media.md

 ### Remote Stream Wrapper modules

 The [Remote Stream Wrapper module](https://www.drupal.org/project/remote_stream_wrapper) might be thought of as similar to what the standard media type of playing a remote video does.
 Instead of having a local copy of an image, or for that matter any file type, the remote stream wrapper allows you to point to its URL location.
-You know how you can Ctrl-Click an image on a Mac and select from a list the option for "Copy Image Address", well that address is what you would paste in for calling a remote image to your site.
+You know how you can Ctrl-Click an image on a Mac and select from a list of options including "Copy Image Address", well that address is what you would paste in for calling a remote image to your site.

 ### Remote Stream Wrapper Widget